Blog Layout

 • Whether pets are allowed

-• Who is responsible for certain maintenance requests at the rental home
+• Who is responsible for certain maintenance requests for your rentals

 • The limits of occupancy